nancynaluz/women-tech-makers-diversity-talk/women-tech-makers.md

 ![](https://daowea4srpbxm.cloudfront.net/assets/about/team-hero-f5ce0ea108620d13177bced9e34b0ced.jpg)
 ###[fit] Front-End Web Developer at Dynamo

 ^ Dynamo is a digital design studio based here in Montréal specializing in building web and mobile applications particularly for startups and for many of our clients in the realm of e-commerce.
-Some of our clients old and new include Blue Bottle Coffee, Glossier, Flatiron, LOLA and Airware.
+Solving digital solutions from skin care to tampons to drones to coffee to curing cancer.

 ---